 We often use these categories to describe Help Lightning.
 Merged Reality generally refers to integrating the field of view of two different people, who may be separated by large distances.
 For example, an observing surgeon in Mumbai could insert her hands or tools into the view of another surgeon in London.
 The surgeon in Mumbai may say: “here, let me show you how to perform this procedure.”
 And they can, directly in the field of view of the London surgeon.
 Or, as we like to say around here: “merged reality is the next best thing to teleportation from Star Trek.”

 Now, which category should house Help Lightning?
 First, Help Lightning is the definitive example of merged reality and virtual presence for field service.
 Being first has its advantages.
 As Apple and Google release mobile devices with more powerful AR technology, we are introducing a new feature: telestration-on-field (ToF).
 With our ToF, users can draw freehand or drop arrows directly on objects in their field of view.
 Those telestrations will stay attached to the object, no matter how you move the device.
 ToF will be visible to all participants on the Help Lightning call.
 This increases the clarity and efficiency of communication for our users.

 Poor Ishmael risked life and limb to discover the taxonomy of Cetacea.
 With Help Lightning, it would have been a cake walk for him!
 He might have assisted his comrades on the Pequot from the comfort of a warm inn in New Bedford over a pint and a steaming bowl of chowder.

-To experience Merged reality first-hand, visit Help Lightning and request a demonstration.
+To experience Merged reality first-hand, visit Help Lightning and request a free demonstration.

 Written by Neal Evans, CTO, Help Lightning